WE'RE THE FIELD SCHOOL FOR ENVIRONMENTAL ORGANIZING

-Green Corps is the country’s most respected training program for environmental organizers, with nearly 400 graduates at work in the environmental movement.
+Green Corps is the country’s most respected training program for environmental organizers, with nearly 400 of our graduates at work today on the most urgent environmental issues of our time.
 If you’re passionate about the environment and ready to learn and practice the craft of organizing, our year-long program is the best place to start.

-Our program includes intensive classroom training with prominent guest trainers like Bill McKibben, founder of 350.org, and Jane Kleeb of Bold Nebraska, a leader in the fight against the Keystone XL pipeline.
-Then, you’ll receive hands-on experience working with established groups on urgent campaigns promoting clean energy, reforming our food system, solving climate change and more.
+Our program includes intensive classroom training with prominent guest trainers like Bill McKibben, founder of 350.org.
+You'll get hands-on experience working on campaigns with groups working on issues ranging from conservation to climate change.
 You’ll learn how to recruit and train volunteers, develop strategic campaigns, build strong coalitions, organize events, gain media coverage and more.

-We already have plenty of solutions for the environmental problems we see and hear about every day.
-We even have a flood of people who want to be environmental lawyers, scientists or “green” entrepreneurs.
-What we need more of — what any social movement always needs more of — is people who know how to organize: to build organizations and run campaigns that inspire the popular support and political action we need to save our planet.
+We have plenty of solutions for the environmental problems we see and hear about every day: energy conservation and renewable power; public lands dedicated to protecting wilderness and wildlife, not extracting fossil fuels; smarter, greener ways of living that leave a lighter footprint on the planet.
+What we need more of—what any social movement always needs more of—is people who know how to organize: to build and run effective organizations and campaigns that inspire the popular support and political action we need to save our planet.

 "Without Green Corps, I wouldn't have this behind-the-scenes insight into how you win a campaign—from media to fundraising to political strategy and everything in between.
 Green Corps gave me the foundation that I needed to go on to lead an organization like Greenpeace."